rust-minidump/rust-minidump/CONTRIBUTING.md

 Core Functionality / Testing:

 * [minidump's stream fuzzing tests](https://github.com/luser/rust-minidump/blob/2001547fcf4aa0f28f52b8b1ab5da9bd99c8ac87/minidump/fuzz/fuzz_targets/parse.rs#L13)
-* [synth-minidump's stream generator](https://github.com/luser/rust-minidump/blob/master/synth-minidump/src/lib.rs#L31) (make it so that we can test the stream)
+* [minidump-synth's stream generator](https://github.com/luser/rust-minidump/blob/master/minidump-synth/src/lib.rs#L31) (make it so that we can test the stream)
     * This will require filling in quite a bit of code!
 * [minidump-stackwalk's raw stream dumper](https://github.com/luser/rust-minidump/blob/master/minidump-stackwalk/src/main.rs#L516) (make it so we can debug the stream)
     * This generally requires implementing a "print" function for it